physcat/asm/README.md

 The book's examples are for 32 bit (i386) Linux.
 64 bit adapted examples can be found in the x86_64 folder.
+ARM versions in the arm folder.

+Note about ARM - I've only tested these on the Raspberry Pi and my Nokia N9 phone.
+Cross compiling from my laptop also created binaries that worked great on both, so far.

 Chapter 3
 ---------